- The Peaks to Prairie Race offers a triathlon of running, biking, and boating (run/bike biathlon also offered)

 - Race spans 75 miles from the Red Lodge to Billings, MT

-Overview: Each April, the Yellowstone Valley Cycling Club puts on the Peaks to Prairie Race, a triathlon where competitors run, bike, and boat the 75 mile trek from Red Lodge to Billings, Montana.
-This race also offers a biathlon where competitors run and bike the same route.
+Overview: Each April, the Yellowstone Valley Cycling Club puts on the Peaks to Prairie Race, a triathlon where competitors run, bike, and boat the 75-mile trek from Red Lodge to Billings, Montana.
+This race also offers biathlon where competitors run and bike the same route.